simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-in-space-protecting-gps-signals/index.en.md

 {{< youtube id="g8yA8byf2kc" >}}

-The military relies on **SAASM and M-code** to bolster the security of GPS signals across various critical applications:
+The military relies on **SAASM and M-code** to strengthen the security of GPS signals across various critical applications:

 1. **Navigation**: In hostile or contested environments, military personnel depend on GPS receivers equipped with SAASM and M-code for **precise navigation**, ensuring the success of missions.